This page is designed to answer the following questions:

 You have been asked to create the following materials:

-[Ai] A poster which describes a range of person centred approaches to care
+- A poster that describes a range of person-centred approaches to care

 PERSON CENTRED APPROACHES POSTER